is a bi-measurable

 The compressed folder brownian_optimal_grids.zip contains optimal quantization grids of the standard Brownian motion.

-To get optimal quantization, the point now is to quantize the finite-dimensional Gaussian vector optimally.
+To get optimal quantization, the point now is to quantize the finite-dimensional Gaussian vector

 Hence, the method is the same as for the standard distribution except that the simulated Gaussian vector is not standard.
-For a given size , all possible dimensions are tested, and the one that yields the smaller quadratic distortion (
+For a given size

 ) is kept.

-For a given size , the text files are organized as follows.
+, the text files are organized as follows.
 It presents in the form of a matrix

 with